Winter091/MarioPygame/README.md

 **Sorry for very bad English.**
 The game based on pygame library with loading .tmx level using pytmx library.

-Only level 1-1 was done due to lack of time, but most of the work is done.
+Only level 1-1 was finished due to lack of time, but most of the work is done.

 You can see how the game structure was made and use it in your own project.